 - The book PSpice for circuit theory and electronic devices has more focus on analog electric designing.

 - The book preserves the original color of the simulation environment for better recognition.

 - It uses snapshots, icons, caption, shortcuts for frequent actions, step by step explanation for better understanding.

 - PSpice terms are better explained by matching with corresponding electrical engineering terminologies.

-- As the name suggests, it provides a textbook as well as laboratory manual.
+- As the name suggests, it provides a textbook as well as a laboratory manual.

 - Examples are worked with a theoretical explanation, simulated, and then compared with each other.

-- Exercise at the end of each chapter is initially worked to enable student finish to completion.
+- Exercise at the end of each chapter is initially worked to enable students to finish to completion.

 - Setting and properties are discussed as they come up.

 - Basic electrical engineering circuit theorems worked by hand and then simulated and the results are compared.

 - Laplace Transformation is used for the transient response of Resistor-Capacitor Circuits (RC) and Resistor-Inductor Circuits (RL).

-- Series and parallel resonant circuit are tested with simulation by sweeping through different impedances are best explained.
+- Series and parallel resonant circuits are tested with simulation by sweeping through different impedances that are best explained.

-- Modeling semi-conductor device characteristics as closer as possible to practical.
+- Modeling semi-conductor device characteristics as closely as possible to practice.

 - Examine the problem of crossover in power amplifier and power transistor using OrCAD PSpice.

 - Power supply, power factor, and regulation problems are demonstrated with help simulation and better visualized.

 - Finally, the characteristics of electronic devices are discussed and simulated for how they are connected to get NAND or NOR gates.